£14.50 GBP £16.49 GBP

 The Neethlingshof farm, which overlooks False Bay in South Africa, dates back to the 1600s.
 It was originally named De Wolwedans, after the then owner mistakenly identified a pack of jackals as wolves.
 After a few changes of ownership, it was renamed Neethlingshof in 1827.
-The Jackal is featured on the label, and looks like it might be related to one of the foxes in our garden.
+They invest in the conservation of the Silver Backed Jackal.

 It is exotic, rich and powerful, it's full of luscious fruit and has a long, dry finish.
 This is not quite what you might expect, but we think, well worth trying, and yet another fine example from South Africa.